google/EarlGrey/docs/faq.md

 whereas Xcode’s UI Testing is completely [black-box](https://en.wikipedia.org/wiki/Black-box_testing).
 EarlGrey runs in the same process as the app under test, so it has access to the same memory as the app.
-This allows for better synchronization, such as ability to wait for network requests, and allows for custom synchronization mechanisms (using idling resources and conditions) that aren’t possible when using Xcode’s UI Testing feature.
+This allows for better synchronization, such as ability to wait for network requests, and allows for custom synchronization mechanisms that aren’t possible when using Xcode’s UI Testing feature.

 However, EarlGrey is unable to launch or terminate the app under test from within the test case, something that Xcode UI Testing is capable of.
 While EarlGrey supports many interactions, it makes